Tag

 Image used with permission by copyright holder

-Always a favorite, Amphetamine keeps your from going into sleep mode, starting the screensaver, or performing the auto-dim function.
+Always a favorite, Amphetamine keeps your computer from going into sleep mode, starting the screensaver, or performing the auto-dim function.
 It’s ideal for Mac users who want to watch streams, videos, or any other activity in which they don’t touch the keyboard or mouse for an extended period.

 Note that Amphetamine no longer works with versions of macOS before Yosemite.